-There are twelve board members representing different regions and sectors of the poultry industry.
-Tom Wornham was elected Chair and Phill Crawley Vice Chair and you can read more about them here.
+There are eleven board members representing different regions and sectors of the poultry industry.
+Thomas Wornham was elected Chair and Phill Crawley Vice Chair for the period of 2018-2020 and you can read more about them here.

-Poultry Board Chair: Tom Wornham, East Anglia – The fourth generation farmer studied at Harper Adams before acquiring an old poultry unit before getting planning permission to redevelop the site.
+Poultry Board Chair: Thomas Wornham, East Anglia – Thomas is a fourth generation farmer and studied at Harper Adams before acquiring an old poultry unit and getting planning permission to redevelop the site.

 Poultry Board Vice Chair: Phill Crawley, East Midlands – Phill and his brother Ady run the family farm in Leicestershire, which was set up by their parents in 1971.
-It has free-range and colony laying hens and it packs and markets its own eggs
+It has free-range and colony laying hens and they pack and market their own eggs

 Duncan Priestner, North West – Duncan has stepped aside as chairman but will remain on the board.
 He farms two sites alongside his brother comprising a pullet rearing business and an egg-laying unit with 120,000 hens.